 This condition is often the result of trauma.
 It often results from a tear of the “middle meningeal artery“.
 It is considered to be extremely dangerous.
 But the prevalence of this happening is very uncommon.

-It is fundamentally different than Subdural Hemorrhage which is a tear in the artery that leads to bleeding in the brain.
+It is important to understand that Epidural Hemorrhage is fundamentally different than Subdural Hemorrhage which is a tear in the artery that leads to bleeding in the brain.

 – Vision changes